Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

   Max: Amazing where did you get this?

-  Spike: It was my father's.
+  Spike: It was in my father's CSD.
 No one is supposed know about this though which is why i didn't want Jax to come

-  Max: of course he is the last person I'd expect to keep a secret
+  Max: of course Jax is the last person I'd expect to keep a secret

 Max tells Spike that he can decrypt the rest that only a Cybervator would be able to do it